Daughtry (album)

-Daughtry is the debut album by American rock band Daughtry, released on November 21, 2006, by RCA Records.
+Daughtry is the debut studio album by American rock band Daughtry, released by RCA Records on November 21, 2006.
 The band is fronted by American Idol fifth season-finalist Chris Daughtry.
-The release is the fastest-selling debut rock album in Soundscan history and the band's bestselling record.
+The release is the fastest-selling debut rock album in Soundscan history, the best-selling album of 2007, according to Billboard, and the band's highest-selling record.

 Background and production

-"Breakdown", as it appears on Daughtry, is actually a rewrite and combination of two songs previously recorded by Chris Daughtry's former hard rock/alternative metal band, Absent Element.
-The songs "Conviction" and "Break Down" appeared on the EP Uprooted.
+"Breakdown", as it appears on Daughtry, is actually a rewrite and combination of two songs previously recorded by Chris Daughtry's former alternative metal/hard rock band, Absent Element.
+The songs "Conviction" and "Break Down" appeared on the EP Uprooted, the only release by Absent Element, released on October 20, 2005.